w3f/polkadot-wiki/docs/kusama-social-recovery.md

 ![](/img/recovery/social-recovery-15.png)

 > Note: There is still one possible way to recover the account without going through the recovery
 > process.
 That is by using the `Root` origin.
-However, In order to use root permissions you will
+However, in order to use root permissions you will
 > need to either go through the council or submit a public proposal.
 To learn more about governance,
 > see [here](learn-governance).